 Ed Bell is a songwriter, author and music educator.

 Ed is also well-known as a music educator.
-He created The Song Foundry, one of the Internet’s most popular songwriting resources, in 2014, where his articles are now read by more than 25,000 songwriters each month.
+In 2014 he created The Song Foundry, one of the Internet’s most popular songwriting resource sites, where his articles are now read by more than 30,000 songwriters each month.

 Ed is the author of seven popular books on songwriting, including the bestselling The Art of Songwriting and How to Write a Song (Even If You’ve Never Written One Before and You Think You Suck).

 Ed has created content for Songwriting Magazine and Making Music Magazine and taught songwriting at institutions including The Royal Central School of Speech and Drama, The Institute of Contemporary Music Performance (ICMP) and Bath Spa University.